NethServer/docs/administrator-manual/en/backup.rst

 Selective restore of files
 ==========================

-Make sure that backup destination is reachable (for example, USB disk must be connected).
+Make sure that backup destination is reachable (for example, the USB disk must be connected).

-In the :guilabel:`Restore files` menu section it is possible to search, select and restore one or more directories from backup, navigating the graphical tree with all paths included in the backup.
+In the :guilabel:`Restore files` menu section it is possible to search, select and restore one or more directories from the backup, navigating the graphical tree with all paths included in the backup.

-By default, last backup tree is shown.
+By default, the latest backup tree is shown.
 If you want to restore a file from a previous backup, select the backup date from :guilabel:`Backup File` selector.

-There are two options to restore:
+There are two options when restoring:

-* Restore files in the original path, the current files in the filesystem are overwritten by the restored files from backup.
+* Restore files in the original path, the current files in the filesystem are overwritten by the restored files from backup

-* Restore files in original path but the restored files from backup are moved on a new directory (the files are not overwritten) in this path: ::
+* Restore files in original path but the restored files from backup are moved to a new directory (the files are not overwritten) in this path: ::

     /complete/path/of/file_YYYY-MM-DD (YYYY-MM-DD is the date of restore)